asyml/forte/docs/toc/reader.rst

               configuration.

             - To implement a new reader, User should check the appropriate reader to inherit from.
+One consideration is whether User wants to read a data pack or a data pack batch for each reading iteration.
+If it's the :class:`~forte.data.data_pack.DataPack`, then User should inherit from :class:`~forte.data.base_reader.PackReader`.
+              If it's :class:`~forte.data.multi_pack.MultiPack`,
+              then User should inherit from
+              :class:`~forte.data.base_reader.MultiPackReader`
+              For example, in the
+              :class:`~forte.data.readers.plaintext_reader.PlainTextReader`,
+              it inherits
-For example, in the :class:`~forte.data.readers.plaintext_reader.PlainTextReader`, it inherits from :class:`~forte.data.base_reader.PackReader` because it reads plain text into ``DataPack``.
-Then User can consider adding new configuration field based on the needs or overwrite the configuration field from its parent class.
+              from :class:`~forte.data.base_reader.PackReader` because it reads
+              plain text into :class:`~forte.data.data_pack.DataPack`.
+              Then User can
+              consider adding new configuration field in ``default_configs()`` based on the needs
+              or overwrite the configuration field from its parent class.
+              It's just a simple consideration to explain the process of choosing the right reader, there are many other readers with more features that User can inherit from.
+User can refer to `Readers API <../code/data.rst#Readers>`_ for more information.

         - ``default_configs`` code example